Oatre/my_next_pb/README.md

 - Get an overview over personal bests

 **First iteration of dark mode, currently just based on browser theme and only background.
 Button is not styled properly.
-Other components are not affected by light/dark/system setting, just the background, will work out fixes for the other things**
+Other components are not affected by light/dark/system setting, just the background, will work out fixes for the other things.
+Made some changes to dark/light mode.
+Still not working as intended, only dark is usable due to fonts having white color, on white background.
+Making them invisible.
+Still figuring out how to sort this out -10/8/2025**

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).